caiogt92/DSNN/README.md

 # NN

 #### Model created that can predict / correct image orientation.
-Images were taken from data cifar10 dataset
+Images were taken from cifar10 dataset

 ## Usage